OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

-This is essentially a grammar for algebraic expressions with variables (the :math:`<pri>` non-terminal) allowed to be a single upper-case letter.
+This is essentially a grammar for algebraic expressions with variables (that is, the :math:`<pri>` non-terminal) allowed to be a single upper-case letter.
 When reading a grammar, the vertical bar :math:`|` means "or".
 Hence :math:`<pri>` can be A or B or C ...
 The :math:`<trm>` non-terminal must either be a :math:`<pri>` or a parenthesized :math:`<exp>`.
-A derivation of the expression :math:`A + B * C` according to this grammar proceeds as illustrated in the following slide show, with the final result being *parse tree*.
+A derivation of the expression :math:`A + B * C` according to this grammar proceeds as illustrated in the following slide show, with the final result being a *parse tree*.
 You should step through all the slides, making sure that at each step you understand the production that is being applied to "grow" the parse tree.